sarken/docs/front_end_coding/case-study-the-blurb.markdown

 ---
 layout: front_end_guide
-title: Case Study: The Blurb
+title: Case Study The Blurb
 ---
 On the Archive, we use the term "blurb" to refer to the small summary box which provides a description of a work, a bookmark, a collection, user, or series.
 Blurbs appear on what we call index pages —- for example, the [http://archiveofourown.org/tags/Alternate%20Universe/works](works page for the Alternate Universe tag) or the [http://archiveofourown.org/users/testy/bookmarks](bookmarks page for the user testy).